dstackai/dstack.github.io/docs/index.md

 dstack run download-model --model 117M
 ```

-!!! info "What happens when you run a workflow"
+!!! info "What happens when you run a workflow?"
     1. When you run a workflow using the `dstack run` command, `dstack` sends the run requests to the `dstack` server
     (hosted with `dstack.ai`).
 The request contains the information Git repo (incl. the branch, current revision,
     uncommitted changes, etc.), the name of the workflow, and the overridden variable values.